We will continue to update this page with common questions.

 I’m homeless now.
 What do I do?
 Where can I go if I need immediate housing?

 Our waitlist is not a way to get emergency help.
 Even if our lottery selects your application for the waitlist, it may take up to two years before you will get housing.

-If you are homeless now in Pierce County, call 2-1-1 for referrals to Coordinated Entry and other community resources.
+If you are homeless now in Pierce County, call 2-1-1 or visit wa211.org to connect with United Way of Pierce County, who can refer you to other community resources.

 Pierce County Housing Authority also has their housing waitlist open.
 You may apply on their website.

 Coordinated Entry is the best way to find out about most homeless assistance programs and receive assistance in Pierce County.

 I’m already on the waitlist but need to update my information, add or remove a household member, or remove my household from the waitlist.
 Where do I go?